NattyNarwhal/static-idevicerestore/README.md

 * A cross-compiler that can make binaries with a static libc
   * Check out musl.cc or the musl-gcc script from your distro (i.e. musl-tools on Debian)
-* usual suspects: autoconf, automake, libtool, pkgconf
+* usual suspects: autoconf, automake, libtool, cmake, pkgconf

 ## Building